-When the Client is restarted after it abends, it detects the fact that the data sets are out of sync.
-The Client corrects this situation by copying the global stateinfo to all data sets whose in_sync column is 1 and setting all of the in_sync columns to 0.
+When the Client is restarted after it abends, it detects that the data sets are out of sync.
+The Client corrects this by copying the global stateinfo to all data sets whose in_sync column is 1 and sets all of the in_sync columns to 0.